Understand the Components#

 The four components#

 WinSyslog Service This is the main runtime component.
-It runs in the background as a Windows service, receives log data, processes it through rules, and stores or forwards the results.
+It runs in the background as a Windows service, receives log data through configured input services, processes it through rulesets and actions, and stores or forwards the results.

 Toolsmenu.Interactive Syslog Viewer This is the live-view component for interactive monitoring.
 It does not show data automatically by itself.
 WinSyslog must forward messages to it via a rule.